tatey/LIFXHTTPKit/README.markdown

    collection with one element.
 If you're dealing with many lights, it's a collection with many elements.
 Collections can be sliced into smaller collections.
    Each collection is a new instance and they're known as a `LightTarget`.
 2. Everything is asynchronous and optimistic.
-If you tell a light target to power on then the cached property is immediately updated and observers are notified.
+If you tell a light target to power on, then the cached property is immediately updated and observers are notified.
    If there is a failure the property reverts back to is original value.
-Operations are handled serially and in-order in a background thread.
+Operations are handled serially, in-order, and in a background queue.
 3. Observers are closure based and notify listeners when state changes.
 Binding views to state using observers means you can consolidate your view logic into discrete methods that respond to network and local changes.